GRAAL-Lab/ulisse_core/README.md

 ## Build

 In the following instructions, the `sourceros#` commands are placeholders for your ROS sourcing commands.
-If you're using both ROS1 and ROS2 it's important that you define separate aliases in your `.bashrc` to source your workspace, that are **not** automatically called when launching new terminals, otherwise you will mix environment variables from different ROS versions.
+If you're using both ROS1 and ROS2 it's important that you define separate aliases in your **~/.bashrc** to source your workspace, that are **not** automatically called when launching new terminals, otherwise you will mix environment variables from different ROS versions.

 ### ROS2 only